dnsimple/dnsimple-support/content/articles/api-access-token.markdown

 ## Generating an account access token

 <info>
-To generate an account access token with fine-grained permission scopes, you must be [subscribed to an eligible plan](https://dnsimple.com/pricing).
+To generate an account access token with fine-grained permission scopes, i.e. a scoped access token, you must be [subscribed to an eligible plan](https://dnsimple.com/pricing).
 </info>

 Click on the <label>Add</label> link to add a new access token.